Questions Oakland Car Accident Victims Should NEVER Answer

 Trust Our Oakland Car Accident Lawyers to Handle Insurers

 This information should help you navigate a short conversation with a claims adjuster, but you will need experienced legal counsel for the claims process.
-To set up a free consultation with a member of our team, please contact Venardi Zurada, LLP at our offices in Oakland, Orinda, or Redding, CA.
+To set up a free consultation with a member of our team, please contact Venardi Zurada, LLP at our offices in Oakland or Walnut Creek, CA.